what is this rally?

 That means that as well as providing you with a week of bliss, your cars will also then be saving lives.

-Rules for A successful rally
+6 Rules for A successful LADA rally 2019

 1. Arrive in Tallinn and haggle yourself a car for a maximum of £750

-2. Dash off from the start line
+2. Dash off from the start line on Saturday 24 August

 4. Meet your fellow ralliers at the finishing line seven days later in Thessaloniki

-5. Donate your bffl of a vehicle
+5. Donate your bffl of a vehicle to amazing refugee charities

-6. Celebrate with everyone
+6. Celebrate with everyone at the Closing Party on Saturday 31 August

 Once our teams set off from the start line in Tallinn, the Lada route is a blank canvas.
 Teams have hours knocked off their time based on the countries they drive through, the landmarks they visit and the challenges they complete.
 It really is the journey and not the destination that sends one lucky team home with the coveted Golden Lada.